 Shield Elite Combat

-• At any time, you can use your Bonus Action to shove, bash or throw your shield at an enemy, with a damage of exactly 2.
+• At any time, you can use your Bonus Action to shove, bash or throw your shield at an enemy, with a damage of 1+Melee skill.
 When you do, use your melee skill.

 • Shield Brace: While wielding a shield, if you are about to take damage, you can brace with your shield instead of taking damage, causing the shield to be destroyed.